ahoffer/ooproblem/second-challenge/README.md

 ### Second Challenge

 #### Background
-The Yubria and Tupra also trade wheat.
-The Tupras grow wheat and sell it Yubians, who mill it into flour.
+Yubria and Tupra also trade wheat.
+The Tuprans grow wheat and sell it Yubians, who mill it into flour.
 However, both nations measure the amount of wheat a little differently.

-- Tupras sell wheat by the coomb.
+- Tuprans sell wheat by the coomb.
 - Yubians buy barrels of wheat.

 Boths barrels and coombs are measures of _volume_, not weight.